SAP-samples/teched2023-IN260/exercises/ex7/README.md

    +    - <your-destination-service-instance-name>
    ```

-## 7.4 Deploy the application and Test
+## 7.4 Deploy the Application and Test

-We will use `CF CLI` to deploy the application.
+We will use the `CF CLI` to deploy the application.

 - [ ] Login into your BTP Trial account CF space by using the following command in your IDE's terminal: